dieulinhng/Customer-Subscription-Prediction/README.md

 - Random Forest has a **slightly higher CV mean** than Logistic Regression.
 - Both models show **consistent performance** across folds.

-> Although the Random Forest model has slightly better performance than Logistic Regression, the high PSI value shows a risk of instability when used with new data or in real-world situations.
+**Conclusion**: Although the Random Forest model has slightly better performance than Logistic Regression, the high PSI value shows a risk of instability when used with new data or in real-world situations.
 Moreover, the Random Forest model is overfitting.
 On the other hand, Logistic Regression gives similar results but has a low PSI, which means it is more stable and reliable for deployment.
 Therefore, I choose the **Logistic Regression model**.

 # Deploy & Run ML Prediction Service with RabbitMQ (Docker)